twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/init-functions/promptBool.md

 `promptBool` prompts the user with *prompt* and returns the user's response interpreted as a boolean.
 If *default* is passed the user's response is empty then it returns *default*.
-It is only available when generating the initial config file.
 The user's response is interpreted as follows (case insensitive):

 | Response                | Result  |
 | ----------------------- | ------- |